21Ayu/Power-Bi-Projects-/README.md

 ## 📋 Project Overview

 This project showcases a complete data analysis workflow, from data ingestion and transformation using SQL to visualization and interactive dashboard creation in Power BI.
-The objective is to provide actionable insights into Credit card transactions and customer data.
+The objective is to provide actionable insights into the Credit card transactions and customer data.